The Keystone Method™

 A lot of financial planning engagements produce a plan document.
 You leave with a PDF.
 You put it in a drawer.
 Six months later, the recommendations haven't happened, because recommendations don't implement themselves.

 Some of the work I do directly.
 Tax analysis, allocation adjustments, coordination with your CPA or attorney, the Roth conversion paperwork, the beneficiary form review.
-Some of it you do yourself, because it's your signature on the document or your conversation to have.
-But you're never doing it alone, and you're never guessing.
-I'm in the room, on the phone, or on the email chain.
-By the end of six months, the things that were on the list are either handled or in motion with a clear next step.
+Some of it you do yourself, because it is your signature on the document or your conversation to have.
+But you are never doing it alone, and you are never improvising.

 How Keystone is different from what you've probably been offered before.